catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: http://en.wikipedia.org/wiki/BASIC

 BASIC.
-This needs to be more specific.
+TODO: This needs to be more specific.
 Some of our projects are written in Commodore BASIC 2.0.
 Others are written in Applesoft BASIC.

 ### Haskell